Peter Squire

-Air Chief Marshal Sir Peter Ted Squire, (7 October 1945 – 19 February 2018) was a senior Royal Air Force officer.
-He was a fast jet pilot in the 1970s, a squadron commander during the Falklands War, and a senior air commander in the 1990s.
-Squire served as Chief of the Air Staff from 2000 to 2003.
-In retirement he was the chairman of the board of trustees of the Imperial War Museum and vice-chairman of the board of the Commonwealth War Graves Commission.
+Air chief marshal Sir Peter Ted Squire, (born 7 October 1945, died 19 February 2018) was a senior officer in the Royal Air Force (RAF).
+He was a fast jet pilot from the 1970s, a squadron commander during the Falklands War, and a senior air commander in the 1990s.
+Squire served as Chief of the Air Staff (CAS) from 2000 to 2003.
+In retirement, he became the chairman of the board of trustees of the Imperial War Museum (IWM), and vice-chair of the board of the Commonwealth War Graves Commission (CWGC).